cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 # RooFit Basics
 `RooFit` is a OO analysis environment built on `ROOT`.
 It has a collection of classes designed to augment root for data modeling.

-This section covers a few of the basics of `RooFit`.
+This section covers a few of the basics of `RooFit`, with its C++ API.
 There are many more tutorials available at this link: [https://root.cern.ch/root/html600/tutorials/roofit/index.html](https://root.cern.ch/root/html600/tutorials/roofit/index.html)

 ## Objects
 In `RooFit`, any variable, data point, function, PDF (etc.) is represented by a c++ object